-Kindergarten - DIAL-3 score of 50 and under, retentions, DIBELS Next results, status as homeless, and children who have participated in early intervention preschool programs (services to Kindergarten students will begin after BOY universal screening is completed), data wall analyses, and MTSS recommendations.
+Kindergarten - iStation, retentions, DIBELS Next results, status as homeless, and children who have participated in early intervention preschool programs (services to kindergarten students will begin after BOY universal screening is completed), data wall analyses, and MTSS recommendations.

-First Grade - State benchmarks as determined by MGSD K-2 assessment tools, children scoring below 90% on mClass TRC running records or a level 2 on the state benchmark books, retentions, homelessness, DIBELS Next results, children who have participated in early intervention preschool Programs, data wall analyses, and MTSS recommendations.
+First Grade - State benchmarks as determined by MGSD K-2 assessment tools, iStation, retentions, homelessness, DIBELS Next results, children who have participated in early intervention preschool Programs, data wall analyses, and MTSS recommendations.

-Second Grade - State benchmarks as determined by MGSD K-3 assessment program, children scoring text level I or below on mClass: TRC, performing below benchmark on DIBELS Next measures, and children who are following MTSS tier II or III reading and/or behavior plans and data wall analyses.
+Second Grade - State benchmarks as determined by MGSD K-3 assessment program, scoring Level 1-2 on ISIP, performing below benchmark on EasyCBM and PAST, and children who are currently following MTSS tier II or III reading, math, and/or behavior plans, and data wall analyses.

-Third Grade - State benchmarks as determined by MGSD K-3 assessment program, children scoring text level M or below on mClass:TRC, performing below benchmark on DIBELS Next measures, scored an achievement level I on NC Beginning-of-Grade ELA/Reading test, scored an achievement level I or II on MGSD ELA/Reading EOQ assessment, scored tier 2 or 3 on iStation ISIP and who are following MTSS tier II, or III plans in reading and/or behavior and data wall analyses.
+Third Grade - State benchmarks as determined by MGSD K-3 assessment program, children performing below scoring an achievement level I on NC Beginning-of-Grade ELA/Reading test, scoring an achievement level I or II on MGSD ELA/Reading EOQ assessment, scoring levels 1-2 on iStation ISIP, and who are following MTSS tier II or III plans in reading, math, and/or behavior, and data wall analyses.